 A workshop on improved livestock management systems, including agropastoral systems and others, was held in conjunction with the UNFCCC Climate Dialogues 2020.
 Experts from Parties, international organisations, the private sector, research organisations, civil society and constituted bodies under the Convention as well as farmers presented experiences and challenges related to improving livestock management systems and discussed the potential, benefits and synergies with multiple objectives involved in improving such systems.
 See the link to the workshop report below.

-At the UNFCCC’s Africa Climate Week (ACW) on 26–29 September 2021, the International Institute for Environment & Development (IIED) is hosting a side event on "Climate change and drylands – valuing variability for climate resilient development” in the Thematic Track “Integrated approaches for climate resilient development”.
-The animated video on “Pastoralism is the future” will be shown.
-Inputs will be made about how pastoralists use climatic and environmental variability for sustainable production in the drylands and about experiences in implementing devolved climate finance mechanisms in African drylands.
+At the UNFCCC’s Africa Climate Week (ACW) on 26–29 September 2021, the International Institute for Environment & Development (IIED) hosted a side event on "Climate change and drylands – valuing variability for climate resilient development” in the Thematic Track “Integrated approaches for climate resilient development”.
+The animated video on “Pastoralism is the future” was shown.
+Inputs were made about how pastoralists use climatic and environmental variability for sustainable production in the drylands and about experiences in implementing devolved climate finance mechanisms in African drylands.

 At the UN Climate Change Conference (COP26) in November 2021, several pastoralists from Regional IYRP Support Groups (RISGs) - coordinated by the World Alliance for Mobile Indigenous Peoples & Pastoralists (WAMIP) and the International Land Coalition (ILC) Rangeland Initiative Global - highlighted the importance of pastoral systems.